DaimyoHub/DaimyoHub/README.md

-### What I like

-- Studying computer science and maths
+### About me

+- I am currently studying mathematics, physics and computer science in a french CPGE (intensive courses that prepare you for entrance exams to Grandes Ecoles).
-- Interested in the formal study of programming languages and theoretical computing
+- I am interested in the study of mathematical logic and theoretical computing.
-- Like to study formal system such as lambda-calculus or first-order logic
-- Like functionnal programming, algorithmics, C++, Ocaml and norwegian folk songs

-### My goals

-- I'd like to learn a lot about theoretical computing and language theory
-- After my studies, I'd like to do research in programming languages
+- I would like to do research in the domain of programming language.
-- I'd like to develop my own toolchain

 ### Contacts & references